 Code in XML

 Add syntax highlighting to embedded code blocks inside XML files.
-Support languages are following:
+Supported languages are:

 <groovy>